Li-Ming-Fan/OCR-DETECTION-CTPN/README.md

 The detection model (CTPN) can easily be trained from scratch, while the recognition model (CRNN+CTC) is not.

 So the two are designed to share large part of CNN layers and the RNN layers.
-So the recognition model can be trained with the detection model as the pretrained model.
+So the recognition model can be trained with the detection model as pretrained model.

 ### detection model